visualcommunicationdesign/visualcommunicationdesign.github.io/codingtrain.md

 Nevertheless, if you have too tittle time, you can watch fragments from the tutorials that I 'cut' (using youtube's embedding options).
 In most cases, I skipped the (quite lucid) fragments of Daniel Shiffman explaining theory on the whiteboard.

+## P5 practical training document
+We have a 'living' google document that contains some assignments and tips we use(d) during practical training.

 ## Other P5/Javascript links
 ### Some examples sketches that you can find in the [P5 online editor](https://editor.p5js.org):
 Easy: